sup-heliotrope/sup/README.txt

   Note that Sup never changes the contents of any mailboxes; it only indexes in to them.
 So it shouldn't ever corrupt your mail.
 The flip side is that if you change a mailbox (e.g. delete messages, or, in the case of mbox files, read an unread message) then Sup will be unable to load messages from that source and will ask you to run sup-sync --changed.

 == REQUIREMENTS:

-* ferret >= 0.10.13
+ - ferret >= 0.11.6
-* ncurses
+ - ncurses >= 0.9.1
-* rmail
+ - rmail >= 0.17
-* highline
+ - highline
-* net-ssh
+ - net-ssh
-* trollop >= 1.7
+ - trollop >= 1.12
-* lockfile
+ - lockfile
-* mime-types
+ - mime-types
+ - gettext
+ - fastthread

 == INSTALL: